 }

-Next, create a context with which each state will work, integrate the state machine:
+Next, we will create a context with which each state will work, and integrate the state machine:

 final class MediaPlayerContext {